guitarbeat/Personal-Website/README.md

 ## Development Notes

 - Run `npm run compress-images` to optimize images in `src/assets/images`.
+The compressed files are saved to `src/assets/images/optimized`.
 - A pre-commit hook automatically runs this script via Husky.
 - Consider Git LFS for large image files to keep repository size manageable.